karam-mustafa/laravel-geographical-calculator/README.md

 Security
 --------
-If you discover any security related issues, please email them first to karam2mustafa@gmail.com, if we do not fix it within a short period of time please open new issue describe your problem.
+If you discover any security related issues, please email them first to karam2mustafa@gmail.com, if we do not fix it within a short period of time please open a new issue describing your problem.

 Credits
 -------